 Nitrous oxide is a colorless, odorless gas that can reduce anxiety during dental procedures.
-Other healthcare providers may also use nitrous oxide for pain and as a mild sedative.
+It can also act as a mild sedative.
+Short-term side effects, such as dizziness, headache, and nausea, are uncommon but they can occur.

 People often refer to nitrous oxide as laughing gas.
 Nitrous oxide slows down a person’s reaction time and causes a feeling of euphoria.
 Once a person uses nitrous oxide, it does not take long before they feel the effects of the gas.
 Once people stop using it, the effects wear off quickly.